 Motivated undergraduate students interested in research experience may work in the lab by signing up for research credits.
 We typically have several undergraduate students assisting research staff, graduate students, and professors in the lab and field.
-Students usually sign up for 2 or more research credits, working 3 contact hours per credit.
-Lab work varies from washing dishes to running analytical equipment according to need and experience.
-Field work is concentrated in the summer, but occurs year round.
+Students usually sign up for 2 or more research credits, working 4 contact hours per credit.
+Lab work varies from washing dishes to running analytical equipment according to need and your level of experience.
+Undergraduate research assistants can also assist with field work.

 Post-docs are welcome in our lab.
 We are always looking for new ideas and leadership from people at this advanced level.
-Although I unfortunately do not have current funding to support a post-doc, I am constantly writing proposals that often include post-doc positions in the budget.
-So, prospective post-docs interested in the subject matter of our lab are invited to work with me to develop proposals that would fund their own position.
+I unfortunately do not have current funding to support a post-doc, although I am constantly writing proposals that often include post-doc positions in the budget.
+Prospective post-docs interested in the subject matter of our lab are invited to work with me to develop proposals to fund their position.